ImperialCollegeLondon/pyrealm/docs/source/constants.md

 estimate or explore sensitivity to variation.

 For this reason, the `pyrealm` package provides data classes that contain sets of default model constants.
-The details for each class can be seen [here](api/constants_api).
+The core API and details for each class can be seen [here](api/constants_api).

 ## Creating constant class instances